Governance Warfare

 Governance warfare is relevant to:

-• National security leaders confronting long-term strategic competition
+• national security leaders confronting long-term strategic competition

-• Military professionals wrestling with JADO, deterrence, and irregular warfare gaps
+• military professionals wrestling with JADO, deterrence, and irregular warfare gaps

-• Intelligence and policy planners tracking adversary system design
+• intelligence and policy planners tracking adversary system design

 It is not a tactical playbook.
 It is a diagnostic framework for understanding how power actually competes in the 21st century.